 John Oliver is great at adding comic relief to very serious issues, and let’s face it, sometimes it takes a comedian to to talk about the not-so-funny things in life.
-In this clip, he discusses the massive debt crisis in Puerto Rico and he makes some good points.
+In this clip, he discusses the massive debt crisis in Puerto Rico.

 To interject a little humor into those points, he references a 1950’s promotional video from the Visitors Bureau Commonwealth of Puerto Rico.
 The clips he used were so outrageous that I was curious to see what the rest of the video is about.